 I joined three young Swedes going to Ende then on two hours to KELIMUTU NATIONAL PARK in a car with a driver – luxury.
 Kelimutu is famous for three deep, volcanic lakes, each a different, striking shade of colour.
 Minerals in the water account for the colour schemes, although the turquoise lake never changes.
 The others fluctuate between yellow, orange and red.

-Most visitors leave nearby Moni at 4am to see sunrise filtering through mist.
-But afternoon can be just as nice.
-We arrived in the late afternoon to heavy cloud with almost zero visibility and no possibility of seeing anything.
+Most visitors leave nearby Moni at 4 am to see sunrise filtering through the mist.
+But the afternoon can be just as nice.
+We arrived in the late afternoon to a heavy cloud with almost zero visibility and no possibility of seeing anything.
 So we waited for an hour at the gate rather than paying the 150,000 fee and having no view.
-Unfortunately the cloud did not change, so we left and drove 3 hours northeast to Maumere on the north coast of Flores.
+Unfortunately, the cloud did not change, so we left and drove 3 hours northeast to Maumere on the north coast of Flores.

 Maumere.
-Shithole, armpit of the world.
 I’m not sure what best describes this depressing place.
 The driver dropped us off at the Gardena Hotel.
-At 100,000Rp, very cheap but with no wi-fi, sink nor A/C. We couldn’t stand staying in Maumere any longer than necessary so needed wi-fi to book flights out as soon as possible.
-We walked all over town finding no restaurants that we wanted to eat at but also none had wifi so eventually walked all the way to the Sylvia Hotel, to eat and use their wi-fi.
+At 100,000Rp, very cheap but with no wi-fi, sink or A/C. We couldn’t stand staying in Maumere any longer than necessary so needed wi-fi to book flights out as soon as possible.
+We walked all over town finding no restaurants that we wanted to eat at but also none had wifi so walked to the Sylvia Hotel, to eat and use their wi-fi.
 There were no flights to Bali the next day from Maumere, so we hired another driver and, drove five hours back to Ende for a flight back to Bali.
 What a mess.

 So back in Kuta, Bali, the party capital of Indonesia.
-I actually went out and tested the nightclub scene and ended up not going to bed at all, getting back to the hostel at 7am.
+I went out and tested the nightclub scene and ended up not going to bed at all, getting back to the hostel at 7 am.
 I went to 5 bars with live music and ended up at Pyramid.
-With a door charge of $8 it is the highest end nightclub in town.
+With a door charge of $8, it is the highest-end nightclub in town.
 It was nonstop techno and loud, but that is another epic story.
 It was then a mad rush to get breakfast, check out and get a taxi for the 9:55 flight to Timor Oeste.